 Singapore Case Study – Moratorium

 Singapore is a key data center hub in the Asia-Pacific region and an important location for hyperscale customers from both the United States and China.
 However, concerns regarding greenhouse gas emissions and power consumption levels led the city-state to impose a moratorium on new data center permitting.
-Moreover, this regulation compounded the fundamental challenge presented by Singapore’s physical presence, as an island, which makes securing sizeable quantities of land for hyperscale deployments difficult.
+Moreover, this regulation compounded the fundamental challenge presented by Singapore’s physical presence, as an island, which makes securing sizable quantities of land for hyperscale deployments difficult.

 Overall, Singapore’s moratorium has limited growth in the supply of data center capacity in the near-term.
 However, in the medium- to long-term, the moratorium will push data center developers to incorporate more stringent requirements for green energy into their new builds.